Key Takeaways

 You have the criteria.
 You know the red flags.
 You understand what separates the best direct response copywriters from the rest.
 Now let me be direct about why Rob Palmer should be at the top of your shortlist.

 $523M+ in tracked results.
 Not estimates.
 Not projections.
 Tracked revenue from specific campaigns for specific clients.
-This number represents three decades of consistently producing copy that converts at the highest level — across industries, formats, and market conditions.
+This number represents four decades of consistently producing copy that converts at the highest level — across industries, formats, and market conditions.

 Fortune 500 client trust.
 Apple, IBM, Microsoft, Citibank.
 These companies have rigorous vendor selection processes.
 They do not hire copywriters who cannot demonstrate strategic capability and documented results.
 The fact that they chose Rob — and kept working with him — tells you what their internal data confirmed.